notAbigDEEL/exchange-rate-calculator/README.md

 # exchange-rate-calculator
 A simple currency exchange rate calculator made using HTML, CSS and vanilla Javascript.
+It gets the exchange rate from the exchangerate-api

 You can see the working version here: